 How to pick a realtor for your situation

 Your situation as a home buyer or seller may determine what qualities are most important when you’re trying to pick a real estate agent.

 Below you’ll find advice we gleaned from experts on what to do if you’re in one of these common situations.

-Fifty-four percent of people use the same real estate agent to buy a new home and sell their old one, but this approach really only makes sense if you’re buying and selling in the same area.
+54% of people use the same realtor to buy a new home and sell their old one, but this approach only makes sense if you’re buying and selling in the same area.